-In spite of deafness, he would walk through the nearby woods and write symphony music as he watched trees swaying in the wind.
+In spite of deafness, Beethoven would walk through the nearby woods and write symphony music as he watched trees swaying in the wind.
 He would watch the incandescent moon playing hide and seek with thin clouds and compose instantly without thinking an evening sonata.
 It is the heart that composes, not the mind, not the ears.
 What he could not hear, he could see and would transform it to music.
 He was forced to let his heart turn to his eyes when his ears were failing in the name of spiritual survival.

 His impairment closed a window in his soul, but a new irresistible window opened wide, the energy of the soul to survive and surmount great hurdles.
 Rather than suppress him, deafness made Ludwig more resolved and more creative in composing his greatest works.